Enubia/ghost-chat/README.md

 Nothing special required, just download the application from the [release](https://github.com/LettuceKiing/ghost-chat/releases) page and install it.
 Available on windows, mac and linux.

+### Make sure that the application you are overlaying is in windowed or borderless window mode, otherwise the overlay won't stay on top.

 ![gif](markdown-stuff/example.gif)

 # Development setup